 Dr. Cappello has presented her inspiring story of patient-turned-advocate across the United States and at Scientific Forums in Rome, Tokyo, Paris, Puerto Rico and Brisbane, Australia.
 Her blog, Nancy’s Chalkboard, has been published by the Huffington Post and other media outlets.
 She is the recipient of numerous honors and awards, including being named a Health Hero by Parade Magazine, honored by the Connecticut Women’s Hall of Fame and received the prestigious national Americanism award by UNICO.

-Dr. Cappello holds a B.A. and an M.S. in Elementary and Special Education from Central Connecticut State University, a Sixth Year Certificate in Administration and Supervision from Southern Connecticut State University, and a Ph.D. in Education Administration from the University of Connecticut.
+Dr. Cappello holds a B.A. and an M.S. in Elementary and Special Education from Central Connecticut State University, a Sixth Year Degree in Administration and Supervision from Southern Connecticut State University, and a Ph.D. in Education Administration from the University of Connecticut.
 When her Mission is finished, she looks forward to rescuing a dog, learning Italian, and taking golf lessons.

 Please browse the website further to learn about dense breast tissue, use the available resources, read and share stories and consider making a donation to help expose this BEST-KEPT SECRET about the limitations of mammography alone to detect cancer in women with dense breast tissues.

 Are You Dense, Inc. is a 501(c)(3) public charity.
 IRS Tax ID 26-3643216.
 All donations are tax-deductible as allowed by law.

 Breast density is one of the strongest predictors of the failure of mammography screening to detect cancer.

 Two-thirds of pre-menopausal women and 1/4 of post menopausal women have dense breast tissue.

 Adding more sensitive tests to mammography significantly increase detection of invasive cancers that are small and node negative.

 Cancer turns up five times more often in women with extremely dense breasts than those with the most fatty tissue.